sisihaha/serenity-screenplay-sample/README.md

 # Sample Project for Serenity Screenplay

-This project is a simple demonstration showing test automation using Serenity Screenplay.
+This project is a simple demonstration showing test automation for Web Application and RESTful API using Serenity Screenplay.

 ## Running the project